luxfi/web/sites/auth/README.md

 # id
-Lux Identity is your Web3 identity.
-Authentication and account pages for all Lux Web3 apps.
+Lux ID is your Web3 Identity.
+Authentication and account pages for Lux Ecosystem.

 ## To run locally